 The University of Georgia School of Law awards a wide variety of partial and full scholarships to members of the entering class based on academic achievement, potential for the study of law, ability to make significant contributions to the legal field, and a number of other factors as specified by the particular awards.

 These scholarships are a true illustration of the authentic relationships the school maintains with its alumni, alumnae and friends of the legal community.
 Scholarships are primarily funded through endowments or gifts made to help defray the cost of a student’s legal education.
 In many cases, students have the opportunity to connect with the donor who funded their particular scholarship, many of whom also become a source of authentic support and guidance.

-School of Law scholarships are awarded to accepted applicants after a review of their admission files.
-No separate application form is necessary to be considered for a School of Law scholarship.
-Georgia Law does not award scholarships that are conditional on law school academic performance; therefore, we do not post an ABA conditional scholarship retention worksheet.
+More than half of Georgia Law students are scholarship recipients.
+Merit scholarship awards range from a few thousand dollars to full tuition plus a fellowship or research clerkship.
+Scholarships are awarded to accepted applicants after a review of their admission files.
+No separate application is necessary.
+Georgia Law does not award scholarships conditional on law school academic performance; therefore, we do not post an ABA conditional scholarship retention worksheet.
 Students who plan to borrow to finance all or part of their legal education should complete the Free Application for Federal Student Financial Aid.

 Tuition Equalization Scholarships

-The School of Law awards Tuition Equalization Scholarships to several entering students who are not residents of Georgia.
-Recipients are assessed tuition for the first year of law school at the resident rate rather than the non-resident rate.
-These scholarships are awarded after reviewing the completed admission files of accepted students.
-No applications are required.
+Tuition Equalization Scholarships are available for qualified admitted students who are not residents of Georgia.
+This scholarship reduces tuition for the recipient from the non-resident to resident rate.
+No application is required.
 Tuition Equalization Scholarships are awarded for the first year of law school only, however, non-resident students may be able to continue to pay resident tuition for the second and third years of study at Georgia Law.